MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# <a name="design-details-reservation-order-tracking-and-action-messaging"></a>Design details: reservation, order tracking, and action messaging
+# Design details: reservation, order tracking, and action messaging

 The reservations system is comprehensive and includes the interrelated and parallel features of Order Tracking and Action Messaging.